10 Ways To Make Incidental Physical Activity Part of Your Daily Routine

 Research suggests that a short walk after your meal is a great way to reduce blood sugar levels.

-Walking to and from the local deli can be a great fitness break in the middle of the day too.
+Walking to and from the local deli can be a great fitness break in the middle of the day too, and you’ll just fell better than sitting at your desk all day.

 #2: Climb the stairs